 - How to be the most productive blogger you’ve ever heard?

 These sorts of content are evergreen.
 They won’t fall off over time.

 So, if you are a blogger in any time-sensitive niches, this post may not be for you.
 I’m sorry.

 You have several options for presenting evergreen content.

-- Ultimate guides (ex: Ultimate Guide and Resources to Build a Blog that Matters) These are well-written and researched posts, that provide information your readers need all at one place.
+- How-to guides (ex: Ultimate Guide and Resources to Build a Blog that Matters) These are well-written and researched posts, that provide information your readers need all at one place.

 - List posts: (ex: 101 Blog Writing Tips for Great and SEO Friendly Posts) usually gets high traffic and audience retention rate, as they are to-the-point and quick to read and digest.

-- Case study: (ex: @How I Increased Organic Traffic by 17% in 30 days – a case study )Readers like to hear about personal experiences and happening, than that of theoretical explanations.
+- Case study: (ex: @How I Increased Organic Traffic by 17% in 30 days – a case study )Readers like to hear more about personal experiences and happenings, than theoretical explanations.